 Consuming any form of collagen may be beneficial to your health.
 However, there are some unique, potential benefits that marine collagen may offer.

-- Marine collagen is rich in both glycine and proline.
+- Edible Health Marine Collagen is rich in both glycine and proline.
 Glycine and proline are individual amino acids used to perform essential tasks throughout the body.
 Glycine helps with maintaining cellular growth and health.
 Proline is essential for collagen synthesis and helps to prevent cell damage from free radicals.

-- Marine collagen is sustainable.
+- Edible Health Marine Collagen is sustainable.
 Fish skin and fish scales are often classed as “waste products” of the fish trade.
 Taking this otherwise discarded matter and turning it into a potentially healthy bi-product for human consumption helps creative a more sustainable product life cycle.

 Keen to read more from our blog?
 Were you worried about which was better, marine versus bovine collagen?
 Well, that's one less thing to have to think about - find out why!